IAmPraneel/HQNNResearch/README.md

 I’m open to collaboration with:

 - **Quantum ML researchers** interested in hybrid systems
-- **Optimization experts** with experience in GPU acceleration or circuit transpilation
+- **Optimization experts** with experience in GPU acceleration or circuit transpilation or HPC.
 - **Labs or academic mentors** working on interpretable quantum ML
 - **Open-source contributors** who want to help shape the future of quantum-classical ML